Health Indicator Report of Utah Population Characteristics: Household Structure

 DefinitionPercentage of households by family type and presence of children.

 NumeratorNumber of households in each family type and presence of children group.

 DenominatorTotal number of households.

-How Are We Doing?Non-family households (either a householder living alone or with other, unrelated, persons) constituted less than a quarter (24.8%) of Utah households in the 2010 decennial census.
-The 2015 American Community Survey (ACS) estimate is 25.5%.
-In 2010 the proportion of single householders with children in Utah was 7.8%, the 2015 ACS estimate is 7.3%.
-The likelihood that a household was headed by a single female with children increased slightly from 2010 to 2015; this may be due in part to a small decline in the proportion of single male householders with children.
+How Are We Doing?Non-family households (either a householder living alone or with other, unrelated, persons) constituted less than a quarter (24.8%) of Utah households in the 2010 decennial census; the 2017 American Community Survey (ACS) estimate was 25.9%.
+In 2010, of all Utah households, 7.8% were single householders with children; the 2017 ACS estimate was 7.3%.